heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 * Change the combining algorithm in the `pdp.json`.
 * Experiment with different authorization subscriptions and policies.
 * Add more conditions to the policy body.
 * Start reading about the language features and experiment.
 * Try to model your own business rules.
 * Create more than one policy at a time.
-* Inspect the log files of the Docker container.
+* Inspect the log output.
 It is set up to verbose logging, and it will provide more information about how it calculated each individual decision.

 The HTTP API works from any programming language that can make HTTP requests.
 See the [HTTP Server-Sent Events API](../6_1_HTTPApi/) documentation for the complete API specification including streaming authorization decisions.